kristenjacobs/coursera-cloud-networking/week4/notes.md

 - Similar to above in many ways.
 Also aims to minimise the link sharing of different flows even during the changing of routes for existing flows.

+# 4.2.1 CDNs - Part 1

+Users care about low latencies: Google research shows that an additional delay of 0.4s equates to 0.74% fewer searches.
+However, around the globe requests are of the order of 300ms per round trip, so a few of those would make the site seem slow.

+Static caching (at the ISP level) is not enough due to:
+1. Volume and diversity of data.
+2. Dynamic content, i.e. changing over time (news), per personalised.
+3. Encrypted content.

+CNSs address these issues, and will serve ~60% of all internet traiffic by 2019.

+**How CDNs work**

+1. Distribute the servers globally.

+  - At internet exchange points (i.e. London or Frankfurt)?
+  Or maybe in an IPSs DC connected directly to an exchange point.

+2. Replicate the content or service on each.

+3. Direct clients of the service to the most appropriate server.

+**CDN Routing (between the nodes)**

+In general, internet routing doesnt always pick the best path based on lower latency, but might take other factors (cost, politics?) into account when choosing a route.
+Also, a route via a 3rd node might be quicker than going directly, i.e. a->b is slower than a->x->b (triangle inequality violation).
+To counter these problems we employ **Overlay Routing**.
+This can be achieved via tunneling. to summarise, the CDN could monitor the current latency over the internet and use this info to choose the best routes to tunnel between its nodes.

+# 4.2.2 CDNs - Part 2

+TODO

+# 4.3.1 Client Connectivity

+TODO

+# 4.4.1 Coping with Network Performance: Application-layer Tweaks for Lower Latency

+TODO

+# 4.4.2 Coping with Network Performance: Video Streaming Adaptation in the Face of Variable Bandwidth

+TODO